juice-shop/juice-shop/README.md

 ```

 > Technically Amazon could view hacking activity on any EC2 instance as
 > an attack on their AWS infrastructure!
-We highly disrecommend
+We highly discourage
 > aggressive scanning or automated brute force attacks!
 You have been
 > warned!